glitchub/rasping/README.md

         sudo reboot

-    Log back into the Pi again, as described above (but with the new password).
-Then enter the following:
+    WAit for the Pi to boot then log in with the new password.
+Enter the following:

         sudo apt -y install git